Safety & Crisis Management

 Data on Work-Related Accidents

 We educate managers on workplace health and safety measures at manager training sessions.
-In FY2021, this training was held for all managers (239 employees).
+In FY2022, this training was held for all general managers and section managers (including deputy general managers and deputy section managers) (249 employees).
 At the training, in accordance with our efforts to improve working culture, we explained our company-wide efforts to reduce overtime (prohibiting overtime in excess of 80 hours per month, for all employees, including managers), goal setting for employees’ use of paid leave (set at 17 or more days annually), and other health management-related initiatives.
 In this way, we take every precaution to ensure that these policies are understood throughout the company and work to link them to increased productivity.
 Also, in order for these targets to be achieved we set several targets such as reducing the overtime work and taking the leave in our organizational performance evaluation.

 A Safe and Healthy Office Environment